Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 When researching your options, two of the questions you will want to ask are:

 Information from RPM devices can be transmitted to practitioners in one of two ways: Over a cellular network or via Bluetooth technology.
-But how do you determine which delivery method is the right one to choose?
+How do you determine which delivery method is the right one to choose?
+Let's examine these information transmission methods more closely.

 When choosing the right remote patient monitoring technology, consider that there are benefits and limitations to cellular and Bluetooth technologies, so it comes down to which technology solution is the best fit for your organization, patients, and practitioners.